Chico Lamba: Club career

 Lamba is a youth product of CF Benfica, and moved to Sporting CP's youth academy at the age of 10 in 2014.
-On October 2020, he was integrated with Sporting CP B. In the summer of 2022, he started training with the senior team of Sporting.
+In October 2020, he was integrated with Sporting CP B. In the summer of 2022, he started training with the senior team of Sporting.
 On 7 July 2022, he extended his contract with the club until 2024.
 He made his professional debut with Sporting as a half-time substitute in a 3–1 Primeira Liga win over Casa Pia on 22 October 2022.

+On 12 June 2024, it was announced that Lamba would join Primeira Liga side Arouca on a permanent deal on 1 July, signing a three-year contract.

+On 7 July 2025, Lamba signed a four-year contract with Saint-Étienne in French Ligue 2.

 International career

 Lamba was born in Guinea-Bissau and moved to Portugal at a young age, and holds dual citizenship.
-He is a youth international for Portugal, having played up to the Portugal U19s.
+He is a youth international for Portugal.
+He was the starting centre-back for Portugal at the 2025 UEFA European Under-21 Championship, where they reached quarterfinals.